sani-coop/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 .. image:: ../../../shared/images/TextInputExample.png
  :alt: A correctly answered text input problem shown in the LMS.
-The text entered by the learner exactly matches one of two acceptable answer options, which appear below the response.
+The text entered by the learner exactly matches one of the acceptable answer options, which appear below the response along with the explanation.

 To add the example problem illustrated above, in Studio you use the simple editor to enter the following text and Markdown formatting.

 ::

-    >>What was the first post-secondary school in China to allow both male and female students?<<
+    >>What was the first post-secondary school in China to allow both male and female students?||Answer with a name from the modern period.<<

-    = Nanjing Higher Normal Institute
+    = Nanjing University
     or= National Central University
+    or= Nanjing Higher Normal Institute
-    or= Nanjing University
+    or= Nanking University

     [explanation]
-    Nanjing Higher Normal Institute first admitted female students in 1920.
+    Nanjing University first admitted female students in 1920.
     [explanation]

 The OLX (open learning XML) markup for this example text input problem follows.